top of page

 Who am I when I’m not trying to be who others want me to be?

 If that question made you pause, you’re not alone.
-It’s one of the most powerful questions you can ask—especially if you’ve spent years (or decades) molding yourself to fit the expectations of others.
+It’s one of the most powerful questions you can ask, especially if you’ve spent years (or decades) molding yourself to meet the expectations of others.

-For people-pleasers, this question shakes loose the carefully crafted world we've created to feel accepted, safe, or successful.
-And it begins to peel back the layers of who we think we are… so we can remember who we’ve always been.
+For people-pleasers, this question shakes up the carefully crafted world we've created to feel accepted, safe, or successful.
+It begins to peel back the layers of who we think we are, allowing us to remember who we’ve always been.

 Whether you’re navigating midlife, shifting your career, or feeling spiritually disconnected despite “doing all the right things,” this question has the power to bring you home to yourself.